pgorman/dangerjaunt/dangerjaunt.md

 ### Brewing Potions ###

-While only casters invoke spell scrolls, drinking a potion affects anyone.
+Only spell casters invoke scrolls, but drinking a potion affects any type of character.
-Clerics brew up to one potion per week to duplicate the effect of any spell they can cast that affects the caster.
-Magic-users brew potions with the help of an alchemist.
+A magic-user or cleric may formulate any spell they know as a potion, so long as that spell targets the caster.
+Brewing a potion takes one week.
-Material costs of potions follow that of scrolls.
+The material costs of potions match that of scrolls.
+Magic-users require the aid of an alchemist to brew potions.

 ## Magic-User Spells ##